-Questions for your wedding venue in Italy
+Questions for your Wedding Venue in Italy

 Inspecting the venue, making the right questions.

 Maybe you have already chosen an architectonical style, an approximate number of guests, where in the world, the potential venue, you’ve checked the availability, but you still don’t feel secure.

 1) First feeling

 As it happens with house hunting, once you’ll be there, you will feel the atmosphere, and it is going to be like for a movie director, they feel in a second the positive emotion once they see the first actor for the first time, or the right setting to shoot a scene.

 Is there enough light?
-Or maybe would you need artificial light to brighten rooms?
+Or maybe you would need artificial light to brighten rooms?
 A boho atmosphere does not require so much light inside.
 But different is if you want to party in the daylight.

 Is there a particular combination of colors, or is there some design that inspires you for the style or the theme chosen by the both of you?

 Go straight to the point with logistical questions to ask the owner when you’ll be in the venue.

-You could then evaluate to host in the wedding venue only your close ones and get the other guests hosted in other hotels nearby.
+You could then evaluate to host only your close ones in the wedding venue and get the other guests hosted in other hotels nearby.
 In this situation, we, as destination wedding planners in Italy, can surely assist you with our services.

 Yes, you will maybe have a price guide for the venue’s rent, but there may be additional costs in the budget pot.
 So do not forget these questions to ask when viewing the venue.
 Are there any additional costs for a night extension if you do not want the party to end at midnight?